 EDUCATION

-A highlight of the Global and Regional Studies major is Task Force, a capstone seminar which requires students to investigate a current global policy issue, write an analysis and make recommendations to external evaluators with expertise on the issue.
-Other capstones include Advanced Readings, a seminar which includes reading and writing about major texts, and Calderwood Seminars in Public Writing, which has a greater emphasis on editing and workshopping writing for a public audience.
+A highlight of the International Studies major is Task Force, a capstone seminar which requires students to investigate a current global policy issue, write an analysis and make recommendations to external evaluators with expertise on the issue.
+Other capstones include Advanced Readings, a seminar which includes reading and writing about major texts, and Seminars in Public Writing, which has a greater emphasis on editing and workshopping writing for a public audience.
 Select undergraduate and graduate students also join our Global Research Groups, bringing actionable insights to private and public sector organizations for their strategic and operational objectives.

 We offer 10 programs that lead to a master’s degree.
 The International Studies program has the broadest focus and is often pursued concurrently with professional degree programs in business administration, marine affairs, forest resources, public affairs, law, or public health.
-Students with at least five years of professional experience may apply to a 10-month or two-year part-time Executive Master in International Studies.

 The PhD in International Studies trains scholars and practitioners with deep knowledge of areas in the context of contemporary global themes, policy challenges and real-world problems.
 Our PhD allows for a three-year program of completion.